If you plan to install an HVAC system for a client, you will need the right HVAC access door.

-The frames and jamb seals ought to be permanently fixed to the opening for removable access doors.
+The frames and jamb seals should be permanently fixed to the opening for removable access doors.
 The metals used to fabricate these doors for installation into the air duct system should be a minimum of 24 gauge.

-For the door itself, that gauge should be based on the duct system's pressure class.
+That gauge should be based on the duct system's pressure class for the door itself.

 Materials Used for Access Openings